Healthy Leaky Gut Syndrome Diet Plan

 Can't live without meat?
 Think about eating it less frequently and buy organic meat, confirming labels say "no hormones" and "no antibiotics."

 Studies say that probiotics can help with leaky gut and its symptoms.
 Probiotics, also popular with a SIBO diet plan, are a “good bacteria” that we eat for our health.
 They are made up of different strains or a combination of strains.
 Probiotics can help alter and equalize the balance of bacteria in the gut microbiota.
 The gut microbiota is made up of over 2,500 different species of bacteria, both “bad” and “good.”
-Leaky gut can be persistent when the balance of bacteria is off.
+Leaky gut can be persistent when the balance of beneficial bacteria is off.

 Probiotics can also help form an intestinal barrier and improve the intestinal lining block undigested food particles, toxic waste, and bugs from entering into the bloodstream10.
 Product research is very important when selecting a probiotic to add to your leaky gut diet plan and finding the one that works best for you.
 Consider using an evidence-based supplement from Bio K+ probiotics, a unique probiotic formula that helps keep bad bacteria in check and maximizes intake of good bacteria and to balance the intestinal microbiota.

 A leaky gut diet can be flexible and personalized based on an individual’s nutritional needs and trigger foods.
 It may take some time to figure out what foods your body can tolerate and which ones it can’t.
-Consult a registered dietitian to ensure the compliance with your food intolerances and avoid any nutritional deficiencies.
+Consult a registered dietitian to ensure the compliance with your food intolerances and limit any nutritional deficiencies.

 Need some fun meal ideas?
 Here are a couple to get you started.

-5“Impact of Chronic Dietary Red Meat, White Meat, or Non-Meat Protein on Trimethylamine N-Oxide Metabolism and Renal Excretion in Healthy Men and Women.”
-OUP Academic, Oxford University Press, 10 Dec.
-2018, academic.oup.com/eurheartj/article/40/7/583/5232723.
+OUP Academic.
+(2018, December 10).
+Impact of Chronic Dietary Red Meat, White Meat, or Non-Meat Protein on Trimethylamine N-Oxide Metabolism and Renal Excretion in Healthy Men and Women. https://academic.oup.com/eurheartj/article/40/7/583/5232723.